Gluten-Free Lentil Stew:

 Gather all of your ingredients and be ready to fill your house with the delicious smell of your stew!

 You can soak the lentils overnight for better digestion.
-Rinse them well before using.
+Rinse them well before adding them to the recipe.

 Drizzle olive oil in a large soup pot or skillet.
 Heat oil on medium heat and add onion, cooking down a few minutes.
 Add carrots and cook about 5 minutes until they start to soften.
 Toss in the red pepper and cook about three more minutes.